Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2021-04-22-slow-shader.md

 ## Reading shader assembly

 At this point, I had no desire to remain an ignoramus; I felt that we must know what's really going on, and determined that we shall know.
-The next step was to [read shader assembly][How To Read Shader Assembly].
+The next step was to [read shader assembly][how to read shader assembly].

 For certain GPUs, especially Radeon, this is easy, as the shader compiler is open source and widely available.
 In fact, the Radeon shader analyzer is available on the [Shader playground], a resource analogous to [Godbolt] for shaders.
 But for mobile GPUs, it's a bit harder, as the vendor drivers are proprietary.